shawnpyle/railroad/README.txt

 loaded correctly, and may work when railroad from the command line fails.

+These rake tasks are also available if you install railroad as a gem.
+In that case, add to your top-level Rakefile:

+    require 'railroad/tasks/diagrams'

 = Requirements

 RailRoad has been tested with Ruby 1.8.5 and Rails 1.1.6 to 1.2.3